 Attendance – if your child will be absent or leaving during school hours, please call/email Billie at 419-647-4112 x3103 or email@example.com.
 If your child is leaving during school hours, a written request or phone call is to be submitted to the school office prior to dismissal.
 The school office must be notified by a parent/guardian for dismissal of the student during school hours.
 Personal texts or social media outlets will not be accepted.

 Hall of F.A.M.E.
-I am excited to announce a new program at the Middle School – The Hall of FAME.
+The Hall of FAME will continue!
 FAME stands for Family, Accountable, Mindful, Energy.
 Every student will be assigned a “school parent” from the Middle School Staff.
 Each “parent” will have a family consisting of a mix of 5th-8th grade students.
 The “school parent” responsibilities will include:

 Monitoring grades/attendance/behavior of their “children”

-Leading family time discussions (Approximately 8 times a year)
+Leading family time discussions (periodically through the year)

 Be available to have individual discussions

-The Pride Program will also be returning to Middle School.
+The Pride Program will also continue in the Middle School.
 Students will be allowed “recess” time on designated days if all their homework/classwork is up to date.
 This “recess” time would be during study hall.

 Dress Code: As you shop for school clothes, please keep in mind the dress code.
 Students should dress comfortably and appropriately for school.
 The complete dress code can be found in the handbook, but here are a few bullets:

 Fingertip rule – shorts, dresses, holes in pants must be “fingertip length”.
 A student should be able to stand straight, arms by their side, and not have their fingertips reach past their clothing.
 Any hole above the fingertip must be covered.